iotaledger/integration-services/documentation/docs/contribute.md

+---
+image: /img/logo/integration_services.png
+description: Contribute to the IOTA Integration Services by reporting a bug, suggesting a feature, contributing to the documentation or sharing your knowledge with others.
+keywords:
+- contribute
+- github
+- Report a bug
+- Suggest a new feature
+- Contribute to the documentation
+- discord
+---
 # Contribute

 **Thanks for thinking about contributing to the project!
-We have the following ways that you can contribute.**
+You can contribute using the following channels.**

-## Contribute to the project's GitHub repository
+## Contribute to the Project's GitHub Repository

 All the code is open source and hosted on [GitHub](https://github.com/iotaledger/integration-services) where you can do the following: